BMProd-FS/blender-i3d-importer/README.md

 ## Known limitations

 - **Terrain is one-way.** The Giants Blender Exporter cannot emit a `<TerrainTransformGroup>`.
 The terrain mesh is for in-Blender preview / backgroundMesh-snapping only.
 The importer prints a WARNING in the log when terrain is loaded.
-- **Reference-node recursion.** Sub-i3ds referenced by a node are not loaded automatically; they remain as empties with the original `i3D_referenceFilename` custom property.
-The Giants exporter writes them back correctly on re-export, but only if you apply the `referenceChildPath`-patch (see above).
+- **Reference-nodes:** Sub-i3ds referenced by a node are not loaded automatically; they remain as empties with the original `i3D_referenceFilename` custom property.
+The Giants exporter writes them back correctly on re-export, **but only** if you apply the `referenceChildPath`-patch (see above).
-- **Skinned-mesh armature leftover.** Re-exporting a skinned mesh leaves one empty `armature` transform group in the scenegraph (the Giants exporter does not collapse armatures).
-It is harmless and can be deleted in the Giants Editor; the joints themselves round-trip to their original place via "Child Of" constraints.
+- **Skinned-mesh armature leftover.** Re-exporting a skinned mesh leaves one empty `zzz_armature` transform group in the scenegraph (the Giants exporter does not collapse armatures) at the end if the list.
+It is harmless and **can be deleted** in the Giants Editor; the joints themselves round-trip to their original place via "Child Of" constraints.
-- **i3dMappings on bones are not assigned.** When you load a config XML, mappings that target a skinned bone/joint (rare) are not assigned to any object; the importer lists them in a warning so nothing is lost silently.
-All mappings that target regular objects, including merge-group members, are assigned.
-- **Color configurations have no picker yet.** Base/design color palettes (including the game-generated default colors and `useBaseColor` references) are not offered in the Store Config panel yet — planned as the next feature block.
-- **Merge groups bound to distant nodes.** A rare merge-group pattern whose bind nodes live elsewhere in the tree (e.g. the detached coupler hoses on some sprayers) is not distributed yet and clumps at the origin; the game replaces those visuals at runtime anyway.

 ## License and attribution